Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Network (traffic)

-Monitor the network traffic per your hosts and namespaces/projects
+Monitor the network traffic for your hosts and namespaces/projects

 Network (traffic)